 Takeaway

 Give some of these eco-friendly options a try before resorting to harsh chemicals.
-With a little patience and persistence, you’ll be enjoying your yard with little or no hornets.
+With a bit of patience and persistence, you’ll be enjoying your yard with little or no hornets.

 They come to my oriole feeders and hummingbird feeders, especially yellow jackets.
 I’ve been stung a few times and chased by them.
 They’re sooo bad!
 Do I have to hang my hummingbird feeders elsewhere?